rgrinberg/opium/example/user_auth/README.md

 curl http://localhost:3000/ -X GET --user admin:admin
 ```

-And that you are not allows to access it when you don't provide the a valid `Authorization` header:
+And that you are not allowed to access it when you don't provide the a valid `Authorization` header:
 ```sh
 curl http://localhost:3000/ -X GET
 ```